-A repeat in-lab PAP titration (95811) meets the definition of medical necessity for a member who is known to have OSA when (1&2):
+A repeat in-lab PAP titration (95811) meets the definition of medical necessity for a member who is known to have OSA when (1&2) are met:

-- 1. A diagnostic sleep test has been submitted to confirm the diagnosis of OSA AND, any of the following: - The member is documented to have a recurrence of OSA related symptoms, such as snoring, excessive daytime somnolence, fatigue, disrupted sleep, etc. or persistent elevation in AHI documented from PAP device download while adherent to PAP therapy (use ≥4 hours per night on 70% of nights during a consecutive thirty (30) day period), - The member has a 10% change in body weight which has resulted in a recurrence of OSA-related symptoms, - The member has upper airway surgery, which has resulted in a recurrence of OSA-related symptoms, - Significant oxygen desaturation found during diagnostic testing: - O2 saturation <90% for greater than 15 % of recording time during a diagnostic home sleep apnea test or diagnostic facility based PSG, OR

-O2 saturation < 80% for greater than 1% of recording time during a diagnostic home sleep apnea test or diagnostic facility based PSG.
+- A diagnostic sleep test has been submitted to confirm the diagnosis of OSA AND, any of the following: - The member is documented to have a recurrence of OSA related symptoms, such as snoring, excessive daytime somnolence, fatigue, disrupted sleep, etc. or persistent elevation in AHI documented from PAP device download while adherent to PAP therapy (use ≥4 hours per night on 70% of nights during a consecutive thirty (30) day period), - The member has a 10% change in body weight which has resulted in a recurrence of OSA-related symptoms, - The member demonstrates intolerance to PAP therapy and the test is to re-titrate and evaluate for the proper therapeutic pressure and/or modality - The member has upper airway surgery, which has resulted in a recurrence of OSA-related symptoms, - Significant oxygen desaturation found during diagnostic testing: - O2 saturation <90% for greater than 15 % of recording time during a diagnostic home sleep apnea test or diagnostic facility based PSG, OR - O2 saturation < 80% for greater than 1% of recording time during a diagnostic home sleep apnea test or diagnostic facility based PSG.

-NOTE: If previous diagnostic test is not available, physician attestation supporting a diagnosis of OSA will be accepted to support the request.
+NOTE: If previous diagnostic test is not available, physician attestation confirming the patient's diagnosis of OSA will be accepted.